 - A primer on “add-on” inspections like lead paint and radon (if you offer them!)

 - First-time buyer education: a list of common questions/issues first-time buyers will have so agents have the tools to help their clients

-You already know everything you need to about these issues to create a thorough, compelling presentation.
-But if you’d like a foundation to start from, InterNACHI offers free presentation resources that you can use as-is or modify as needed.
+You already know everything you need to know about these issues to create a thorough, compelling presentation.
+But if you’d like a foundation, InterNACHI offers free presentation resources that you can use or modify as needed.
 Use them for inspiration and as a way to organize your thoughts as you build your own killer presentation.

-It takes planning and practice to put together a solid real estate office presentation, but you can do it!
-And if you need more advice on building your home inspection business, HomeGauge is always here to help with software, website building services, and more.
+It takes planning and practice to assemble a solid real estate office presentation, but you can do it!
+If you need more advice on building your home inspection business, HomeGauge is always here to help with software, website building services, and more.